euonymos/CIPs/CIP-?/README.md

 by [CIP-0381](https://cips.cardano.org/cip/CIP-0381)
 with a set of operations over $G1$ and $G2$ groups.
-However, some cryptographic protocols need to perform extensive arithmetic over the _scalar field_ of BLS12-381 curve mostly for polynomial arithmetic in SNARKs or KZG commitments.
+However, some cryptographic protocols need to perform extensive arithmetic over the _scalar field_ of the BLS12-381 curve, mostly for polynomial arithmetic in SNARKs or KZG commitments.
 The only way to do this in Plutus nowadays is regular arithmetic, which is not well-suited for this task.
 It may lead to unnecessary use of resources on validating nodes and drain usage limits.